-- ▶ Please send children in suitable clothing for the outdoors and appropriate footwear. - Donations If you have any toys, objects for our loose parts play, please let us know.
-We will also send notices in a weekly overview if we need any materials for various projects. - We try to do cooking once a week we rely on voluntary donations for this to happen, so any money donations would be greatly appreciated. - Scooters and pushchairs can be left in the scooter park in the Reception playground if collecting at 3pm.
-In front of the Victorian house (next to Nursery side entrance) if extended day. - Please look on Parent Hub for nursery updates including the Weekly Overview and newsletters. - Please bring a water bottle.
-Children can leave a bag of clothes at Nursery. - Please do not send snacks in with your child. - Please make sure you arrive on time to drop off and collect your child. - ▶ Parent Reps Please let us know if you would like to be a parent rep.
+- Please send children in suitable clothing for the outdoors and appropriate footwear.
+Check children's bag as we put wet clothes in plastic bag (labelled with reason for wet clothes). - Donations If you have any toys, objects for our loose parts play, please let us know.
+We will also send notices in a weekly overview if we need any materials for various projects. - We try to do cooking once a week we rely on voluntary donations for this to happen, so any money donations would be greatly appreciated. - Scooters and pushchairs can be left in the scooter park in the Reception playground if collecting at 3pm (in front of Shirley Boffey House for extended). - Please look on Parent Hub for nursery updates including the Weekly Overview and newsletters. - ▶ Children have access to water all day but can bring in a water bottle (please put name on it). - Children can leave a bag of spare clothes on their peg. - Please do not send snacks in with your child. - Certain prescribed medication can be administered by Nursery staff but has to be taken to school office for approval. - Please make sure you arrive on time to drop off and collect your child. - Parent Reps Please let us know if you would like to be a parent rep.